cpsamtec/virtuin/README.md

-In a nutshell, a developer will provide a docker compose file, a list of *Tasks* to be executed, and data for the tasks.
+In a nutshell, a developer will provide a docker compose file, a list of *Tasks* to be executed, and data for the tasks. *Tasks* are program executables in a docker service, ready to be run with specified arguments and environment variables.
 This will be embedded in a **collection.yml** file recognized by Virtuin.

 *Tasks* are program executables in a docker service, ready to be run with specified arguments and environment variables.